nkvoronov/script.skin.helper.widgets/README.md

 ```
 plugin://script.skin.helper.widgets/?action=recommended&mediatype=movies&reload=$INFO[Window(Home).Property(widgetreload-movies)]
 ```
-Provides a list of the in progress movies AND recommended movies based on rating.
+Provides a list of the in-progress movies AND movies sorted by rating.
+An alternate behavior for this widget is available in settings, which finds movies similar to all recently watched movies.
 Note: the reload parameter is needed to auto refresh the widget when the content has changed.

 ________________________________________________________________________________________________________